 MSP action plan:

-• Integrate AI-driven solutions like SentinelOne into your offerings.
+- Integrate AI-driven solutions like SentinelOne into your offerings.

-• Conduct workshops on to help clients understand AI-powered decisions, fostering trust.
+- Conduct workshops on to help clients understand AI-powered decisions, fostering trust.

 MSP action plan: Partner with platforms offering dynamic employee training and simulate phishing attacks to measure preparedness.
 Reinforce training with quarterly updates tied to the latest threat intelligence.

-4. The Zero Trust imperative
+4. The expanding role of Zero Trust architectures

-Zero Trust isn’t just a buzzword; it’s the new standard in securing hybrid and multi-cloud environments.
-The “never trust, always verify” approach of ZTA remains essential, especially as hybrid work models expand and traditional network perimeters erode.
+The “never trust, always verify” approach of ZTA remains essential, especially as hybrid work models expand and traditional network boundaries erode.
 By 2025, the majority of enterprises are expected to adopt ZTA frameworks to continuously monitor and authenticate users and devices.
 This strategy is crucial for addressing remote work, BYOD policies, and third-party vendor integrations.

 MSP action plan:

-• Offer Zero Trust assessments to help clients identify gaps in their current frameworks.
+- Offer Zero Trust assessments to help clients identify gaps in their current frameworks.

-• Bundle Identity-as-a-Service (IDaaS) with your existing security stack for added value.
+- Bundle Identity-as-a-Service (IDaaS) with your existing security stack for added value.

 The complexity and interconnectedness of supply chains increase their vulnerability to cyberattacks.
 Organizations will prioritize external risk assessments, real-time monitoring and securing their vendors’ cyber postures.
 MSPs are uniquely positioned to guide clients through these challenges, offering expertise in compliance and resilience-building measures.